Full disclosure on the statistics of Rubicon’s Kickstarter campaign:

 Which reminds me: set up your (Kickstarter-required) Amazon Payments account ahead of time.
 If the computer machines don’t like your bank account, verifying your ownership with it becomes a real headache.
 I had to track down the single fax machine on my campus a week and a half into the process to resolve it.

 Hope this helps people put their own projects together!
-Feel free to shoot me an email at email@example.com if you’d like my two bits about anything else.
+Feel free to give me a shout if you have any questions.